lulusiyuyu/ATHWE/README.md

 ## Acknowledgments

 Our implementation is based on [RecBole](https://github.com/RUCAIBox/RecBole) and [UniSRec](https://github.com/RUCAIBox/UniSRec).
-This work is also built upon [HM4SR](https://github.com/SStarCCat/HM4SR).
+This work is also built upon [HM4SR](https://github.com/SStarCCat/HM4SR) for both implementation and dataset preparation.
 Thanks for the splendid codes from these authors.
-The dataset preparation follows [HM4SR](https://github.com/SStarCCat/HM4SR).

 ## Citation